nacho319/internationalization/draft-ietf-nfsv4-internationalization.md

 a number of attempts to specify another approach that implementers were to follow were all ignored by implementers.

 It is expected that any future minor versions will follow a similar approach, even though it is possible that a future minor version will adopt a different approach as long as the rules within {{RFC8178}}) are adhered to.
 In any such case, the new minor version would have to be marked as updating or obsoleting this document.
-Some issues relating to potential extensions within the framework specified in this document are dealt with in Appendices {{<INFO-casei}} and {{<INFO-norm}}.
+Some issues relating to potential extensions within the framework specified in this document are dealt with in Appendices
+{{<INFO-casei}} and {{<INFO-norm}}.  **FIXME**

 # Changes Relative to RFC7530 {#CHG7530}

 This document follows the internationalization approach defined in RFC7530, with a number of significant changes listed below, all necessary to provide an updated treatment that can be used for all minor versions.

-The making this shift, the handling of internationalization specified in {{RFC7530}} is applied to all NFSv4 minor versions.
+The making this shift, the handling of internationalization specified in {
-No compatibility issues are expected to arise because all existing implementations follow the same approach to internationalization despite the large difference between {{RFC7530}}
+{RFC7530}} is applied to all NFSv4 minor versions.
+No compatibility issues are expected to arise because all existing implementations follow the same approach to internationalization despite the large difference between {
-and what is specified in {{RFC8881}}.
+{RFC7530}} and what is specified in {{RFC8881}}.

 The following changes were necessary:

-* Issues
-  relating to potential future minor versions and protocol extensions are addressed in {{FUTURE}}.
+* Issues relating to potential future minor versions and protocol extensions are addressed in {{FUTURE}}.

 * Changes made necessary by the shift from IDNA2003 to IDNA2008 have been made.
 The intention is to maintain compatibility with all existing implementations of all NFSv4 minor versions.
 Potential compatibility issues with regard to the IDNA shift are discussed in {{OTHER-compat}}.

 * There is more discussion of case-insensitive handling of file names, with particular attention to the complexities that can arise when multiple language conventions in these matters need to be accommodated.
-Because of the need to accommodate these complexities, the protocol leaves these details up to the server while the material in Appendices {{<INFO-casei-ex}}
+Because of the need to accommodate these complexities, the protocol leaves these details up to the server while the material in Appendices
-  and {{<INFO-casei-def}} provides
-  a helpful introduction to these issues.
+  {{<INFO-casei-ex}} and {{<INFO-casei-def}} provides a helpful introduction to these issues. **FIXME**

 * There is additional material, dealing with the implications of server-side internationalization-related file name processing for clients' use of certain name caching techniques.
-This includes a discussion of options to deal with the current lack of detailed information about the server (in
-  Sections {{<EQUIV-canon}} and {{<EQUIV-case}}, and options for handling this issue until more detailed information can be made available to the client
+This includes a discussion of options to deal with the current lack of detailed information about the server (in Sections {{<EQUIV-canon}} and {{<EQUIV-case}}, and options for handling this issue until more detailed information can be made available to the client(in {{EQUIV-clcache}})."
-  (in {{EQUIV-clcache}})."

 * A discussion of the OPTIONAL attribute fs_charset_cap has been added.

-* A previous discussion of the behavior of certain file systems that could be construed as suggesting (even though the words "SHOULD NOT were used, that it was valid for a server to perform normalization-related processing on names without rejecting names that are not valid UTF-8 strings.
+* A previous discussion of the behavior of certain file systems that could be construed as suggesting (even though the words "SHOULD NOT" were used, that it was valid for a server to perform normalization-related processing on names without rejecting names that are not valid UTF-8 strings.

   That text has now been deleted and other text clarifies that this is not valid behavior.